 ST BARTHS HOTELS

 Eden Rock was awarded Best Hotel in the World at the Conde Nast Traveler Readers’ Travel Awards 2016.
 For sixty years, this grand hotel has been an A-lister retreat.
 Greta Garbo and Howard Hughes gazed from terraced suites.
 Kate Middleton’s family opted to holiday here last summer.
-Standard rooms are lovely, and specialty villas offer extras such as a private art gallery or a recording studio.
+Standard rooms are lovely.
+Specialty villas offer extras such as a private art gallery or a recording studio.
 Guests can request personal butlers to accompany them with any needs throughout their stay.
 World class dining is available at three restaurants including the trendy Rock Bar.
-View Eden Rock on YouTube

-Quiet, private and luxurious, the French vintage décor of private rooms, suites and villas suggests aristocratic glamour.
+Quiet, private and luxurious.
+The French vintage décor of private rooms, suites and villas suggests aristocratic glamour.
 The beach club is perfectly indulgent, and the spa is perfectly serene.
-Cheval Blanc St-Barth Isle de France from Cheval Blanc on Vimeo.

 Spread over 18 acres, Le Guanahani is a tropical resort with everything on site to encourage total abandon.
 A personal butler is at your service.
 There are two pools, three restaurants, a world class spa, an array of water sports options including diving and kite surfing, tennis courts, fitness center, programs for children, all on a landscaped beach peninsula.
 Once you’re there, leaving is not easy.